Data Driven Web Design: How to Build Better-Performing B2B Websites

 High bounce rate

-High bounce rates can be normal depending on context, but are usually a cause for concern.
+High bounce rates can be normal depending on their context, but are usually a cause for concern.
 Bounces occur when a user views only a single page of your website before leaving.

 However, for most pages on your site, especially those that are designed to lead visitors deeper into your site, like your homepage, a high bounce rate is a red flag.

 SEJ defines a higher-than-average bounce rate for an entire website as somewhere between 56–70%.
 Average bounce rates also vary by industry, and website type.
-To check your B2B website’s bounce rate, go into Google Analytics, click on the “Audience” tab, and select “Overview.”

 If you find that you have a high bounce rate on pages that should be leading potential customers deeper into your site, check for these common issues: